ashiqrahman10/auxilium/README.md

-# TalkToSomeone
+# auxilium
-This website helps people talk to someone about their mental health and their feelings over the internet to a professional or a trained expert.
+This website helps people talk to someone about their mental health and their feelings over the internet to a specially screened volunteer, professional or a trained expert.